-To make a direct call to Canada from Romania, you need to follow the international dialing format given below.
-The dialing format is the same when calling Canada mobile or land line from Romania.
+To make a direct call to Canada from Romania, you need to follow the international dialling format given below.
+The dialling format is the same when calling Canada mobile or land line from Romania.

 00 - 1 - Area Code - local number

-Follow the dialing format shown above while calling Canada from Romania.
+Follow the dialling format shown above while calling Canada from Romania.

 - 00 - Exit code for Romania, and is needed for making any international call from Romania